 Like any state with a large elderly population, elder abuse and neglect continues to be a growing problem.
 In 2015 alone, authorities handled nearly 14,000 cases of elder abuse, a 19 percent jump over the year before.

 The statute also expanded the definition of vulnerable beyond the elderly.
-The APSA defines vulnerable as any “individual who is 18 years or older who is unable to protect him/herself from abuse, neglect or exploitation by others because of a physical or mental impairment.”
+The APSA defines vulnerable as any “individual who is 18 years or older who is unable to protect him/herself from abuse, neglect or exploitation by others because of physical or mental impairment.”

 If you have a loved one who you think might be suffering from abuse, an Arizona personal injury lawyer can help.